-Only students who successfully complete all four (4) challenge exams will be considered as Advanced Placement; however, all students who pass challenge exams (and are thus exempt from one or more nursing classes) must take NS 200 Transition to Registered Nursing.
+Only students who successfully complete all four (4) challenge exams will be considered as Advanced Placement; however, all students who pass challenge exams (and are thus exempt from one or more nursing classes) must take NS 221 Nursing Transitions.

 Under this option, students must wait until the required courses are offered but if admitted are assured a place in the program when the required courses occur.